HTML email accessibility

 Videos should be linked, not embedded

 A better idea is use a screenshot from the video, including alt text, and meaningful link text to the video.
-Placing video in emails can present problems with accessibility, security and affect load time.
-Make sure the linked videos follow accessibility guidelines for captions, transcriptions and audio descriptions.
+Placing video in emails can present problems with accessibility, security, and load time.
+Make sure the linked videos follow accessibility guidelines for captions, transcriptions, and audio descriptions.

 Tables